Water supply and sanitation in Vietnam: Access

 In 2015, 98% of the total population in Vietnam had access to "improved" water, or 99% and 97%, for the urban and rural population, respectively.
-That means that around 2 million people lacked access to "improved" water.
+That meant that around 2 million people lacked access to "improved" water at the time.
 Regarding sanitation, 78% of the population in Vietnam had access to "improved" sanitation, or 94% of the urban population and 70% of the rural population.
 Still, approximately 21 million people in Vietnam, in 2015, lacked accessed to "improved" sanitation.

-According to the UN's Joint Monitoring Programme for Water Supply and Sanitation, access to an improved water source increased from 58% in 1990 to 96% in 2010.
+According to the UN's Joint Monitoring Programme for Water Supply and Sanitation, access to an improved water source in the country increased from 58% in 1990 to 96% in 2010.
 However, most Vietnamese receive water from a tap in the yard or a public tap in the village from where they have to carry water to their home.
 In 2010, only 23% of Vietnamese had a tap in their home.
 There are substantial differences in access between urban and "rural" areas.
 70% of the Vietnamese population lives in rural areas, but many so-called rural areas are actually small towns, e.g. in the densely settled Red River Delta.
-In urban areas, 59% had a tap in their home, while in rural areas this share was only 8%.
+In urban areas, 59% had a tap in their home, while in rural areas this ratio was only 8%.
 In 2009 over 200 out of approximately 650 district towns did not have any piped water system.

 Access to improved sanitation increased from 37% in 1990 to 75% in 2011.
 There is a significant gap between urban areas, where access stands at 93%, and rural areas with an access of only 67%.
 In 2009, 75% of households in provincial towns were not connected to a sewer.
 Septic tanks are common, but with the exception of Hai Phong, no town offers a reasonable desludging service.